bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 ## Introduction

 Welcome to the notes for Technical Labs 2021.
 In this series we will aim to introduce you to some tools and ideas that will be useful for any computer scientist and anyone who uses computers regularly for complex tasks.

 This first lab will focus on **Command Line Interfaces** (CLI).
-We will start here as the rest of this series will interact with tools through CLI's.
+We will start here as the rest of this series will interact with tools through CLIs.

-The vast majority of computing is done through graphical user interfaces.
+The vast majority of computing is done through graphical user interfaces (GUIs).
 For 99% of tasks these are great.
-But often user interfaces are fundamentally restricted.
-Sometimes you need to go old school and drop down to a command line interface.
-By learning about tools through the command line interface you should have a better fundamental understanding of the tool and how it works from seeing how it works at a lower level.
-Then you can apply that knowledge to make better use of graphical interfaces.
+However, these user interfaces are regularly restrictive, so sometimes we need to go old school and drop down to a command line level.
+Learning about a tool through the command line interface gives you a better, more fundamental understanding of that tool and how it works, and lets you more easily apply that knowledge to make good use of graphical interfaces.

-## What is a command line?
+## What is the command line?

 While most of computing is dominated by graphical user interfaces, command line tools stand apart by using a text based interface.
 In order to interact with the computer you type commands.
 Programs display results, not by altering complex graphics, but by outputting lines of text.

 ### What is the shell?

-The shell is the program that runs the interface, there are many shells but they all share the fundamentals.
+The shell is the program that runs the interface.
+There are many different shells available, but they all share the same basics.
 They allow you to give them input, they run programs, and they allow you to inspect the output.

-These labs will be using the **b**ourne **a**gain **sh**ell (bash) [^1], which
+These labs will be using the **B**ourne **A**gain **SH**ell (bash) [^1], which
 is the most popular shell.

 ### Getting started with the command line

-With Macs and linux machines getting started with bash is very simple.
-You will need a "terminal emulator" which is the application that allows you to interact with a shell.
+With Mac and Linux machines, getting started with **bash** is very simple.
+You will need a **terminal emulator**, which is the application that allows you to interact with a shell.

-On windows machines its more complicated.
-Bash is a shell for Unix based operating systems, which windows isn't.
-You can use "Windows Powershell" which is a different shell but it will be significantly different and use different programs.
-We recommend, for following along with these labs, using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL) which is a system made by Microsoft to use a Unix shell on Windows.
-WSL will also be useful for the tools in the other labs and useful in general as most development tools are primarily Unix based.
+On Windows machines it can be more complicated. **Bash** is a shell designed for Unix-based operating systems, which Windows isn't.
+You can use **Windows Powershell** instead, however it will be significantly different to **bash** and will use different programs..
+We recommend, for following along with these labs, using the [Windows
+Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL) which is a system made by Microsoft to use a Unix shell on Windows.
+WSL will be useful in general, as most mature and well-known development tools are primarily Unix-based.
+Using WSL will also allow you to follow along with future labs more easily.

 ## Using a command line